 We are committed to maintaining high standards of internal control over financial reporting and disclosure controls and procedures.
 Nevertheless, lapses or deficiencies in disclosure controls and procedures or in our internal control over financial reporting may occur from time to time.
-On January 2, 2013, we reported that our audit committee reached a determination to restate our previously-filed interim financial statements for the quarter ended August 26, 2012 and that our previously-filed interim financial weakness existed in our internal control over financial reporting at August 26, 2012.
+On January 2, 2013, we reported that our audit committee reached a determination to restate our previously-filed interim financial statements for the quarter ended August 26, 2012 should not be relied upon.
+We also reported management's determination that a material weakness existed in our internal control over financial reporting at August 26, 2012.
 As a result of the material weakness, management also concluded that our disclosure controls and procedures were not effective at August 26, 2012.